TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 The DS18B20 Probe is a waterproof digital temperature sensor that can measure temperature from -55°C to + 125°C with an accuracy of 0.5 ° C.

 This block enables reading of the probe and returns the temperature in degrees centigrade.
-The drop-down box on this block enables selection of which :doc:`Ppn` connector the sensor is attached to.
+The drop-down box on this block enables selection of which Pin connector the sensor is attached to.

 .. image:: images/sensors-get-temp-ds18b20.png
    :height: 120